Section 15 – Equality rights

 - Is the distinction discriminatory?
 (Kapp, supra at paragraph 17; see also Withler, supra at paragraph 30; Quebec v.
 A, supra at paragraphs 324 and 418; and Kahkewistahaw First Nation v.
 Taypotat, 2 S.C.R.
 548, hereafter Taypotat).

-The focus of subsection 15(1) is on preventing governments from making distinctions based on enumerated or analogous grounds that have the effect of perpetuating disadvantage or prejudice or imposing disadvantage on the basis of stereotyping.
+The focus of section 15(1) is on preventing governments from making distinctions based on enumerated or analogous grounds that have the effect of perpetuating disadvantage or prejudice or imposing disadvantage on the basis of stereotyping.

 In addition to being purposive and substantive, the section 15 analysis is fact-driven, highly contextual and comparative.